aws/aws-for-fluent-bit/troubleshooting/debugging.md

 The `storage buf overlimit` occurs when the number of in memory ("up") chunks exceeds the `storage.max_chunks_up` and you have set `storage.type filesystem` and `storage.pause_on_chunks_overlimit On`.

 The `mem buf overlimit` occurs when the input has exceeded the configured `Mem_Buf_Limit` and `storage.type memory` is configured.

+When the input is able to receive logs again, you will see one of the `resume` messages above.

+With some inputs, an overlimit warning indicates that you are losing logs- new logs will not be ingested.
+This is the case with most inputs that stream in data ([forward](https://docs.fluentbit.io/manual/pipeline/inputs/forward) and [TCP](https://docs.fluentbit.io/manual/pipeline/inputs/tcp), for example).
+If you use [ECS FireLens](https://aws.amazon.com/blogs/containers/under-the-hood-firelens-for-amazon-ecs-tasks/) with Fluent Bit, then the stdout/stderr log input is a forward input and an overlimit warning means that new logs will not be ingested and will be lost.
+The exception to this is the [tail](https://docs.fluentbit.io/manual/pipeline/inputs/tail) input, which can safely pause and resume without losing logs because it tracks its file offset.
+When it resumes, it can pick back up reading the file at the last offset (assuming the file was not deleted).

 #### invalid JSON message